top of page

 • Nigeria and elsewhere: Ìṣẹ̀ṣẹ

-While the Yorùbá spiritual practice has spread to some 200 million people around the globe, Christianity and Islam have taken a stronghold among the Yorùbá people in Nigeria.
+While there are some 200 million Yorùbá people around the globe, Christianity and Islam have taken a stronghold among the Yorùbá people in Nigeria.
 Between 1842 and 1843, missionaries arrived in Abeokuta, Nigeria, and began the colonialization process through Christianization.
-Today, nearly half of Yorùbá in Nigeria identify as Christians, while another half identify as Muslims.
-The culture, that is, the language, manners, dress and food remain distinctly Yorùbá.

 Because of the influence of the Abrahamic faiths, modern Yorùbá people are using concepts to define Olódùmarè that are not necessarily consistent with African tradition.
 This originated with Bishop Samuel Ajayi Crowther, a Yorùbá linguist and the first African bishop in the Anglican Church.
 Bishop Crowther used the name Olódùmarè to represent Jehovah when he translated the Bible into the Yorùbá language.
+However, let us be clear: Olódùmarè is not uniquely the God of Abraham, Isaac and Jacob.

-In his books, IFA: An Exposition of IFA Literary Corpus and Ifa Will Heal Our Broken World, Yorùbá scholar Chief (Dr.) Wande Abimbola, the Àwísẹ́ Àgbáyé, or Spokesperson for Ifa in the world, said all of us are Olódùmarè's children.
+In his books, IFA: An Exposition of IFA Literary Corpus and Ifa Will Heal Our Broken World, Yorùbá scholar Chief (Dr.) Wande Abimbola, the Àwísẹ́ Àgbáyé, or Spokesperson for Ifa in the World, said all of us are Olódùmarè's children.
 Dr. Abimbola; therefore, encourages interfaith dialogue about strategies to heal humanity and the planet.

-Ecumenical Patriarch Bartholomew of Constantinople, Pope Benedict XVI, Rabbi David Rosen and Wande Abimbola, representative for the Yoruba religion of Nigeria, smile as a dove is held up during the interfaith meeting for peace outside the Basilica of St. Francis in Assisi, Italy, Oct.
+Ecumenical Patriarch Bartholomew of Constantinople, Pope Benedict XVI, Rabbi David Rosen and Chief (Dr.) Wande Abimbola, representative for the Yoruba religion of Nigeria, smile as a dove is held up during the interfaith meeting for peace outside the Basilica of St. Francis in Assisi, Italy, Oct.
 27, 2011.
 (CNS photo/Paul Haring)

-Ecumenical Patriarch Bartholomew of Constantinople, Pope Benedict XVI, Rabbi David Rosen and Wande Abimbola, representative for the Yoruba religion of Nigeria, smile as a dove is held up during the interfaith meeting for peace outside the Basilica of St. Francis in Assisi, Italy, Oct.
+Ecumenical Patriarch Bartholomew of Constantinople, Pope Benedict XVI, Rabbi David Rosen and Chief (Dr.) Wande Abimbola, representative for the Yoruba religion of Nigeria, smile as a dove is held up during the interfaith meeting for peace outside the Basilica of St. Francis in Assisi, Italy, Oct.
 27, 2011.
 (CNS photo/Paul Haring)

 How to Experience the Peace of Olódùmarè